 Your pathologist will carefully examine the tumour for single tumour cells or irregular glands that have moved out of the epithelium and into the stroma below.
 The movement of tumour cells into the stroma is called invasion and tumours with this feature are called endometrioid borderline tumours with microinvasion.
 Microinvasion is important because it is associated with a higher risk of recurrence and a worse prognosis.
 If this feature is seen it will be described in your report.

 All ovarian tumours are examined to see if there are any holes or tears in the outer surface of the tumour or ovary.
 The outer surface is referred to as the capsule.
 The capsule is described as intact if no holes or tears are identified.
 The capsule is described as ruptured if the outer surface contains any large holes or tears.

-Why is this important?
+Your pathologist will carefully examine the tissue under the microscope to see if there are any tumour cells on the surface of the ovary.
 Tumour cells on the surface of the ovary increase the risk that the tumour will spread to other organs in the pelvis or abdomen.
 It is also used to determine the tumour stage (see Pathologic stage below).

 Small samples of tissue may be removed in a procedure called a biopsy to see if tumour cells have spread to the pelvis or abdomen.
 These biopsies which are often called omentum or peritoneum are sent for pathological examination along with the tumour.